 - 7th KAUST-NVIDIA Workshop on Accelerating Scientific Applications using GPUs

 - Tip of the week: Improve working efficiency by using alias

 - Previous Announcements

 - Previous Tips

-The project submission deadline for the next RCAC meeting is 30th September 2020.
+The project submission deadline for the next RCAC meeting is 30th November 2020.
 Please note that the RCAC meetings are held once per month.
 Projects received on or before the submission deadline will be included in the agenda for the subsequent RCAC meeting.
 The detailed procedures, updated templates and forms are available here: https://www.hpc.kaust.edu.sa/account-applications

 Follow us on Twitter

 Follow all the latest news on HPC within the Supercomputing Lab and at KAUST, on Twitter @KAUST_HPC.